ervinb/ervinb.github.io/_posts/2019-08-06-upcase-in-go-the-long-way-around.md

 ```

-The values are not arbitrary: `1` in the binary representation of the flag is always on a different place, and it never clashes with another flag.
+The values are not arbitrary: notice that the `1` in the binary representation of the flag is always on a different place, and it never clashes with another one.
 If we were looking for a ship with a swimming pool, and we're into slippery decks, we combine `onboardPool` and `slipperyDeck`:

 ```golang